FSUdigitalmedia/first_flickgame-crtrue98/README.md

-# Your Flick Game Title Goes Here
+# Terms of (Eternal) Serivce

 ## Description

-Description of the game goes here.
+A flickgame based on paperwork as eternal suffering.